 The third of the three international fixtures took place on Saturday 4 April 1896.
 This was the big one - Scotland v England.
 The match drew a world record crowd of 51,345 to Celtic Park.
 Willie Lambie played in the game and scored the first goal in a 2-1 victory for Scotland.
 Queen's Park had supported the selection of Anglo-Scots but it had resulted in only one Spider being included in the side.

 It was back to the Glasgow League on Saturday 11 April and another defeat for the Spiders.
 Their opponents on this occasion were near-neighbours Third Lanark.
 A crowd of 3,000 at Hampden Park saw Queen's have more of the play in the first half but go behind to a dipping Robert Barbour shot in 30 minutes.
-Bob McColl hit the bar in the second half and Willie Lambie had a goal chalked off for offside.
-However, the Volunteers did more of the attacking and scored a deserved second goal when James Steel took advantage of slackness in the Queen's defence.
+Bob McColl hit the bar in the second half and Willie Lambie had a goal controversially chalked off for offside.
+However, the Volunteers did more of the attacking and scored a second goal when James Steel, looking suspiciously offside, took advantage of slackness in the Queen's defence.
 There was no further scoring.

 The Glasgow League fixtures continued and, on Saturday 18 April, Queen's Park faced Rangers at Hampden Park.
 Queen's were able to field a stronger side on this occasion and were hopeful of a victory but it was not to be.
 Queen's made a bright start to the match but it was Rangers who opened in the scoring in ten minutes through either McIntyre or Whyte.
 The Spiders continued to have more of the play and Willie Lambie equalised from long range.
 Rangers picked up at this point and Peter McIntyre put them back ahead shortly before the interval.
 The second half was lively and exciting.
 Queen's Park strove hard for the equaliser but were thwarted by Rangers' tall goalkeeper James Yuill who performed heroics to keep the Spiders at bay.
 The game finished in a 2-1 victory for the Light Blues.

-On Tuesday 21 April, a Queen's Park side containing only three regulars visited Johnstone in Renfrewshire.
+On Tuesday 21 April, James Allison took a Queen's Park XI, containing only three regular first team men, to Johnstone in Renfrewshire.
 A large crowd saw the local team hold out until half-time but Queen's eventually won 3-0.
 Bob McColl scored two of the goals.

 Queen's Park played their final Glasgow League match on Saturday 25 April and, on this occasion, the two points were secured.
 The Spiders' opponents were Celtic.
 There was a crowd of 6,000 at Parkhead on a beautiful afternoon.
 In the first half, playing against the wind, Queen's Park were under pressure but there was no score at half-time.
 It was a different story in the second half.
 The Spiders produced some brilliant forward play.
 Dyke Berry opened the scoring with a neat goal in 52 minutes.
 Bob McColl, in fine form, then scored twice to complete a 3-0 victory.
 The defeat of Celtic gave Rangers the championship.